open-telemetry/opentelemetry-operator/README.md

 **_WARNING:_** Until the OpenTelemetry Collector format is stable, changes may be required in the above example to remain compatible with the latest version of the OpenTelemetry Collector image being referenced.

 This will create an OpenTelemetry Collector instance named `otel`, exposing two services `otel-collector` and `otel-collector-headless`.
 The received spans will be exported via `logging` exporter and written to the console (`stdout`).
-The headless service is preferred if gRPC protocol is used to export data to the collector.
+If a gRPC protocol is used to export data to the collector use the headless service that ensures load balancing will properly work.

 The `config` node holds the `YAML` that should be passed down as-is to the underlying OpenTelemetry Collector instances.
 Refer to the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector) documentation for a reference of the possible entries.